at3e/at3e.github.io/_posts/2023-09-10-on-a-graph-problem.md

 *Figure 3: Graph G and nodes of graph G'*

-Each Red box can have a maximum of `Ir` incoming edges.
-There can be multiple outgoing edges.
+Each Red box can have multiple incoming and outgoing edges.
 But at least one input or output edge must be used.
 But while constructing the graph `G'`, no set of Red boxes can form a chain of more than N stages.
 For example, if N=3, an invalid set of edges the set of edges is marked using Red solid lines.
 Similarly the set of edges marked using Green solid lines connecting a chain of three nodes is valid.

 ![Image](/assets/Graph/BGraph.004.jpeg){: width="65%" align="center"}